Updated 04/21/2025

 Housing Data

+The report of new home sales for March will come this week.
 Sales of existing homes also rose in February but remained slightly below the 2024 pace at this time last year.
 Existing home sales rose 4.2% during the month to a 4.26M pace.
 Sales of newly built homes slowed to 657K annual pace in January, from the 671K pace in December.
 Building permits in January rose 0.1% above the revised December rate of 1.48M, but was 1.7% below the January 2024 rate of 1.51M.
 Pending home sales, which refer to the number of contracts signed to purchase a home, fell 5.5% in December while sales of newly built homes rose to an annual rate of 698K.
 Sales of newly built homes in the U.S. rose by almost 6% in November to an annual rate of 664K.
 Sales of previously-owned homes rose 4.8% to an eight-month high annual rate of 4.15M in November, as home buyers seized relatively lower mortgage rates.
 Existing-home sales rose 3.4% to an annual rate of 3.96M in October but are expected to remain sluggish for the time being.
 Sales of existing homes are still struggling while new homes sales remain strong.
 The annualized rate for sales of existing homes fell -1% to 3.84M in September, a 14-year low, but sales of newly built homes rose by 4.1% month-over-month.
 Sales of newly built homes in the U.S. fell -4.7% to an annual rate of 716K in August, from an upwardly revised 751K in the prior month.
 Pending-home sales also ticked up in August as a big drop in mortgage rates prompted some home buyers to act.
 Construction of new homes rose 9.6% in August to a 1.36M annual pace.
 Building permits, a sign of future construction, rose 4.9% to a 1.48M rate.

 Leading Indicators

+The March update to the LEI comes this week.
 The LEI in February fell by -0.3% after an upward revision in January from -0.3% to -0.2%.
 The Leading Economic Indicators index rose 0.1% in December 2024 (upwardly revised from an initially estimated decline of 0.1%).
 November LEI was revised up +0.4% in November.
 The LEI declined by -1.3% over the second half of 2024, slightly less than its -1.7% decline over the first half of 2024.
 The leading index dropped -0.3% in October, largely because of higher jobless claims, fewer building permits and a decline in manufacturing orders.
 The leading indicators of the U.S. economy fell -0.5% in September because of weakness in a few key industries such as housing and manufacturing, but not enough to suggest any sign of major trouble.
 The leading indicators for the U.S. economy dropped -0.2% in August, the sixth consecutive decline.
 The leading index for the economy fell -0.6% in July, the fifth straight monthly decline.
 The leading index for the economy fell again in June (-0.2%) for the fourth month in a row, reflecting a slowdown in U.S. growth since the beginning of the year.
 The Conference Board said the index of leading indicators dropped -0.5% in May, “doesn’t currently signal a recession."
 The leading indicators for the U.S. economy fell -0.6% in April, pointing to ”serious headwinds to growth.”
 The index fell again in March.
 The decline was -0.3%.

 Inflation